 Health care in BC is provided by the BC Medical Services Plan (MSP).
 Click on the following PDF link to obtain a copy of the BC Government Ministry of Health brochure on the provincial MSP.
 BC Medical Services Plan

-The new hospital under construction is expected to open in 2017.
-It will be a state of the art 153 bed facility.
+The new hospital opened on November 14, 2017.
+It is a state of the art 153 bed facility.

 Comox Valley Medical Clinics